xkiwilabs/RQA-and-CRQA-GUI-Application/README.md

 ## Uncompiled MATLAB Files
 If you have MATLAB you can run the GUI directly from MATLAB using the included m-files (i.e., you don’t need to install the runtime component compiler).
 The following files are included:
 - rqa: This GUI script calculates the auto- and/or cross-recurrence measures (e.g., %recurrence, %determinism, entropy, maxline) for categorical or continuous time series data.
 The calculated statistics can be output to a summary ‘.csv’ file.
-You can run computations on multiple input files by selecting the Batch option and creating a batch file (see examples batch files).
+You can run computations on multiple input files by selecting the Batch option (see the example batch files for how to define a batch input computation file).
 The RP matrix can also be saved for further quantification or for joint-recurrence calculations.

 - ami: This GUI script calculates the average mutual information (in bits)—the amount of information that is shared between data points in a time series separated by a given number of data points.
 After selecting the file to be analyzed (a single column of ASCII data), the output is a graph of AMI as a function of delay.
 A common convention is to use the first local minimum in the AMI plot.